simonmika/magic/README.md

 * A tab width of 4 is assumed.

 #requirements
-Known to work on Linux, status on other platforms is unknown.
+Known to work on Linux (x64), status on other platforms is unknown at this time.
-Make sure you have a reasonably new version of the following:
+__If you don't want to use the standalone release binary__, make sure you have a reasonably new version of the following or follow the instruction in the next section.
 * 1: [node.js](http://nodejs.org/)
 * 2: [Typescript compiler](http://www.typescriptlang.org/)
+* 3: [nexe](https://github.com/crcn/nexe) (if you want to compile a standalone binary)

 ##If you don't have node.js and the Typescript compiler
 The node.js version provided by aptitude is outdated, so do not install via apt-get.